 ECE 6776.
 Integrated Low-Cost Microelectronics Systems Packaging.
 3 Credit Hours.

-Broad overview of system-level, cross-disciplinary microelectronics packaging technologies, including design, test, thermal, reliability, optoelectronics, and RF integration.
-Comparison of system-on-chip and system-on-package.
+Introduction to cross-disciplinary microelectronic packaging technologies, including electrical design, thermal considerations and technologies, reliability, optoelectronic packaging, and RF-/mm-packaging.
 Crosslisted with ME and MSE 6776.

 ECE 6779.
 Thermal Engineering for Packaging of Micro and Nano Systems.
 3 Credit Hours.